1967 British Virgin Islands general election: By constituency

-Seventh Electoral District

 Ministerial appointments

 Lavity Stoutt was appointed as first Chief Minister and first Minister for Education.
 Q.W.
 Osborne was appointed as the First Leader of the Opposition.
 Ivan Dawson, despite not being a member of the BVI United Party, was appointed first Minister for National Resources and Public Health.

 Future Chief Minister, Cyril Romney, was also appointed as the first Native BVIslander to act as Financial Secretary after the election.